Bahauddin Zakariya University: History

 All degrees awarded by the university are recognized by Higher Education Commission of Pakistan (HEC), engineering degrees by Pakistan Engineering Council and pharmacy degrees by Pakistan Pharmacy Council also.

 Location

 The university is 10 km from the city centre.
 The main campus is spread over 960 acres.
 Its back gate is 6 km from 'Chowk Kamharanwala'.

 Jurisdiction and sub-campuses

 The main objective of Bahauddin Zakariya University is to provide facilities of higher education and research to the population of the southern region of the Punjab, covering the Civil Administrative Divisions of Multan and Dera Ghazi Khan.
 The university fulfills the triple function of teaching, affiliation and an examining body, and has 79 affiliated colleges which include old and prestigious institutions such as the Government Emerson College Multan, Government Post Graduate College (Sahiwal) and Government College, Burewala.
-This university has sub-campuses in Sahiwal, Layyah and Dera Ghazi Khan.
+This university previously had sub-campuses in Sahiwal, Layyah and Dera Ghazi Khan, but now all of these campuses have been upgraded to universities, namely University of Sahiwal, University of Layyah and Ghazi University, respectively.